rhythmNexus/rhythm.Nexus/CONTRIBUTING.md

 All PRs will be reviewed.
 You may be asked to change some things before merging.
 This is normal.

 ## Licensing
-By contributing, you agree that your contributions will be licensd under the MIT License.
+By contributing, you agree that your contributions will be licensed under the MIT License.

 ## Request Changes to CONTRIBUTING.md
 Please open a discussion to change CONTRIBUTING.md.